 Option 2: Third-party Zendesk and Jira synchronization tools

-For teams that need more robust, two-way communication, tools like Zapier, Exalate, or ZigiWave enter the picture.
-These platforms are designed specifically for creating more advanced, bi-directional syncs between different apps.
-They can handle workflows in either direction (Jira to Zendesk or vice-versa) and are generally better at keeping all your fields and statuses perfectly aligned.
+For teams that need more specialized, two-way communication, tools like Zapier, Exalate, or ZigiWave enter the picture.
+These platforms are designed for creating advanced, bi-directional syncs between different apps.
+They can handle workflows in either direction (Jira to Zendesk or vice-versa) and are generally capable of aligning specific fields.

 But this extra power comes with its own trade-offs.